 Strasmore Research

-QueryThe arc on one row: IPO open, peak, July 7 close, and the decline
+QueryThe arc on one row: issue price, first print, June peak, and the latest close

 The exact SQL behind every number